Kgray44/DIY_Arduino_E-Scooter/README.md

 The "diy_e-scooter_cloud" folder has the "diy_e-scooter_cloud.ino" sketch in it, which is the entire code for this project that includes the use of the Arduino Cloud!
 The Cloud is used to lock / unlock the scooter remotely, check to see if its stolen, and set a speed limit for yourself!
 This version also includes an updated version of the LEDs that work; this includes turning signals for left and right (that can be controlled with left and right gestures, and also come on automatically) and a brake light that comes on automatically if youre slowing down.

-The diy_e-scooter_cloud_v3 is the most updated!
-It includes better motor control, and the option to set the voltage conversion to on or off.
+The diy_e-scooter_cloud_v3 includes better motor control, and the option to set the voltage conversion to on or off.

+The diy_e-scooter_cloud_v4 includes some better additions to the WiFi (although I am not completely finished), and a better throttle control!
+The starting screen now displays WiFi info.

 # Updates
 There will be more updates coming after further testing!
 This is only the first version.